asteyven/SET08103-base/units/unit04/unit04b.md

 ### Limiting Work-in-Progress (WiP)

-Work-in-Progress is a key concept in Kandban.
+Work-in-Progress is a key concept in Kanban.
 Let us consider some of the ideas we have covered already:

-- *Scrum* ([Lecture 02](../lecture02)) requires team members to commit to the project and work.
+- *Scrum* ([Unit 01a Scrum](../unit01/unit01b.md)) requires team members to commit to the project and work.
 You cannot commit if you are doing multiple things.
-- *Lean Software Development* ([Lecture 04](../lecture04)) emphasised reducing waste.
+- *Lean Software Development* ([Unit 02b Lean Software Development](../unit02/unit02b.md)) emphasised reducing waste.
 One such area of waste was task switching.
-- *DevOps* ([Lecture 06](../lecture06) and [Lecture 07](../lecture07)) emphasises the need to reduce work in progress to enable commitment to the task at hand.
+- *DevOps* ([Unit 03b Three Ways of DevOps](../unit03/unit03b.md) and [Unit 04a The first way of DevOps](../unit04/unit04a.md)) emphasises the need to reduce work in progress to enable commitment to the task at hand.

 Kanban is popular in software development as it allows us to limit WiP.
 In manufacturing, we only produce inventory as items are required.
 We stop doing work just to do work.